Hessafa/Hessafa/README.md

 ---

 ### Why This Path?
-With a foundation in **medical sciences**, I deeply understand the **human side** of problems.
-With my training in **IT and software engineering**, I’m gaining the tools to solve them.
-Now, I’m combining both to create systems that are **smart, scalable, and human-focused.**

----

-### What I’m Building Toward:
-I'm on a mission to contribute to a smarter, healthier world — one project at a time.
-Whether it's optimizing data pipelines, building intelligent health apps, or collaborating on research tools — I'm here to **build with impact**.
-I believe technology becomes magical when it’s **human-centered** — and that’s where I love to work.
+With a foundation in medical sciences, I deeply understand the human side of problems.
+Through my training in IT and software engineering, I’m gaining the tools to solve them.
+Now, I’m combining both to create systems that are smart, scalable, and human-focused — all in service of a smarter, healthier world.
+Whether it’s optimizing data pipelines, building intelligent health apps, or collaborating on research tools, I’m here to build with impact.
+I believe technology becomes truly magical when it’s human-centered — and that’s exactly where I love to work.

 <p align="center">